top of page

 save-the-date-clipart-summer-9.png

-Join us on January 29th,2026 at 7pm for our 1st meeting of the new year!
+Join us on February 26,2026 at 7pm for our 1st meeting of the new year!
 We will be hosting Roanoke City Manager, Valmarie Turner for a fireside chat about all things Roanoke.
 Meeting Information and RSVP here.

 Membership Challenge_edited.png